Robert T. Bakker: Theories

 Bakker is also a proponent of the idea that flowering plants evolved because of their interactions with dinosaurs.

-Writing
+He also believes the principal cause of extinction for all non-avian dinosaurs was in fact a plague caused by invasive species crossing land bridges, retorting that, had the comet been large enough to kill off every non-avian dinosaur, it would have also wiped out the various taxa known to have survived the K-T extinction event.

+Fiction

 Bakker's fictional novel Raptor Red tells of a year in the life of a female Utahraptor during the lower Cretaceous.
 In the story, Bakker elaborates on his knowledge of the behavior of dromaeosaurids ("raptor" dinosaurs) and life at the time of their existence.

 Religious beliefs

 As a Pentecostal, Ecumenical Christian minister, Bakker has said there is no real conflict between religion and science, and that evolution of species and geologic history is compatible with religious belief.
 Bakker views the Bible as an ethical and moral guide, rather than a literal timetable of events in the history of life.
 He has advised non-believers and creationists to read the views put forward by Saint Augustine, who argued against a literal understanding of the Book of Genesis.

 Influence on popular media

-Bakker's earliest known appearance was in the 1976 [BBC] Nova episode The Hot-Blooded Dinosaurs aired on WGBH Boston.
+Bakker's earliest known mass media appearance was in the 1976 Nova episode "The Hot-Blooded Dinosaurs" aired on WGBH Boston.

-Bakker appears in the 1989 BBC series Lost Worlds, Vanished Lives presented by David Attenborough, in the third episode Dinosaur discussing his theory regarding Tyrannosaurus rex and other theropods being warm-blooded animals.
+Bakker actively participated in the 1985 CBS documentary Dinosaur!, appearing several times in the programme.
+He appears in the 1989 BBC series Lost Worlds, Vanished Lives presented by David Attenborough, in the third episode Dinosaur discussing his theory regarding Tyrannosaurus rex and other theropods being warm-blooded animals.
 Bakker later renamed Attenborosaurus, a species of plesiosaur after Sir David.

+Bakker was featured heavily in the documentary The Great Dinosaur Hunt, part of The Infinite Voyage series of documentaries.
+The Great Dinosaur Hunt first aired on January 4, 1989.